-Cross-docking favors the timely distribution of freight, a better synchronization with the demand, and more efficient use of transportation assets.
+Cross-docking supports the timely distribution of freight, a better synchronization with the demand, and a more efficient use of transportation assets.
 The distribution center essentially acts as a high throughput sorting facility for several suppliers and customers.
-Cross-docking is particularly relevant to the retail sector (often within large retailers), parcel deliveries (sortation centers), and can also be applied to manufacturing and distribution.
+Cross-docking is particularly relevant to the retail sector (often within large retailers), parcel deliveries (sortation centers) and can also be applied to manufacturing and distribution.
 Its advantages involve minimizing warehousing and economies of scale in outbound flows (from the distribution center to the customers).
 With cross-docking, the costly inventory function of a distribution center becomes minimal while still maintaining the value-added functions of consolidation and shipping.
 Inbound flows (from suppliers) are thus directly transferred into outbound flows (to customers) within a short time frame and limited warehousing.
 Shipments typically spend less than 24 hours in the distribution center, sometimes less than an hour when parcels are involved.

 In a conventional distribution system, goods are stored in a distribution center (or kept in inventory at the supplier) and wait until ordered by a customer.
 Under such a setting, it is challenging to have shipments that are not less than truckload (LTL).
 With cross-docking, goods are already assigned to a customer.
 The distribution center receives goods from suppliers, sorts them directly to be shipped to a consolidated batch (often including other orders from other suppliers) to customers.
 Since there are for each supplier fewer shipments, most of them are full truckload (FTL).

-Cross-docking can be applied to a number of circumstances.
+Cross-docking can be applied to a number of circumstances:

 - For manufacturing, cross-docking can be used to consolidate inbound supplies, which can be prepared to support just-in-time assembly (parts for different stages of an assembly line).